 Provide students with various opportunities to practice their skills and receive individualised feedback.

-This two-day workshop seeks to provide students with various crucial life skills they need to succeed in their next presentation (and life in general).
+This workshop seeks to provide students with various crucial life skills they need to succeed in their next presentation (and life in general).
 Using the Tabby Cats program as a foundation, the Tigers program uses a mix of experiential learning and speaking games to help students both deepen their understanding of public speaking, as well as develop their confidence speaking in front of audiences.

 Each of these takes a deep dive into the selected topic, allowing students to develop their skills in a different way each and every holiday.
 Importantly, given that most students in this age group have not developed abstract thought, all sessions have a strong emphasis on activities and ‘learning by doing’.

-In addition to the above, we also make sure that classes are kept small – no bigger than eight students for every coach – and that students are only exposed to a safe and welcoming environment where they feel comfortable expressing themselves and developing their communication skills.
+As with all of our presentation skills training courses, we also make sure that classes are kept small – no bigger than eight students for every coach – so students are nurtured in a safe and welcoming environment where they feel comfortable expressing themselves and developing their communication skills.